Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Related Work

 \subsection{Skeleton-based Activity Recognition}

-Early HAR research focuses on useful hand-crafted features~\cite{Vemulapalli:2014:HAR,Fernando:2015:MVE}.
-In the era of deep learning, features are automatically learnt.
-Motions can be treated as time series of joint coordinates and modeled by Recurrent Neural Networks~\cite{Du:2015:HRN,Liu:2016:STL}.
-Motions can also be converted into pseudo-images and learned with Convolutional Neural Networks~\cite{Liu:2017:ESV,Ke:2017:NRS}.
-Graph Convolutional Networks (GCN) recently achieve the state-of-the-art performance, by considering the skeleton as a graph (joints as the nodes and bones as edges)~\cite{Yan:2018:STG,Shi_2019_CVPR,Zhang_2020_CVPR_1,Liu_2020_CVPR}.
-Liu et al.~\cite{Liu_2020_CVPR} utilize disentangled multi-scale graph convolutions, which contains a unified spatial-temporal GCN operator for capturing complex spatial-temporal dependencies.
-Zhang et al.~\cite{Zhang_2020_CVPR_1} introduce joint semantics to the GCN model, resulting in a lightweight yet effective method.
+Early HAR research focuses on useful hand-crafted features.
+In the era of deep learning, features are automatically learned.
+Motions can be treated as time series of joint coordinates and modeled by Recurrent Neural Networks~\cite{si2020skeleton}.
+Motions can also be converted into pseudo-images and learned with Convolutional Neural Networks~\cite{li2020learning}.
+Graph Convolutional Networks (GCN) recently achieve state-of-the-art performance, by considering the skeleton as a graph (joints as the nodes and bones as edges)~\cite{Yan:2018:STG,Zhang_2020_CVPR_1,ctrgcn,frhead}.
 Our work is complementary to HAR, by demonstrating their vulnerability to adversarial attacks and suggesting potential improvements.
 We extensively evaluated BASAR on state-of-the-art methods, showing that even the very recent methods with remarkable successes are still vulnerable to adversarial attacks.